shellphish/ictf-website/index.md

 In 2014, the competition was used as a way to publicize the iCTF Framework.
 To this end, the vulnerable virtual machine contained 42 services from previous iCTF editions, which forced the participants to effectively triage their efforts.

-In 2015, the iCTF followed a novel design: in order to participate, the teams had to provide a vulnerable service that would become part of the competition.
+In 2015, the iCTF followed a novel design: to participate, the teams had to provide a vulnerable service that would become part of the competition.
 As a result, the 2015 iCTF featured 35 new services (and 35 teams) and tested a new set of skills, in addition to attack and defense: the ability to create a well-balanced vulnerable service.

 In 2016, we decided to permanently move the competition to March (and since the decision was made in October, there was no iCTF event in that year).